catalyzeio/policies/source/sections/08-configuration_management_policy.md

    * Data volume encryption settings.
    * Intrusion detection and virus scanning software installed.
    * All items listed below in the operating system-specific subsections below.
-7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the Issue with the `Approved` state.
+6. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the Issue with the `Approved` state.

 ## 8.4 Changing Existing Systems

 1. Subsequent changes to already-provisioned systems are unconditionally handled by one of the following methods:
-   * Changes to Salt states or pillar values.
-   * Changes to Chef recipes.
+   * Changes to OpsWorks scripts.
-   * For configuration changes that cannot be handled by Chef or Salt, a runbook describing exactly what changes will be made and by whom.
+   * For configuration changes that cannot be handled by OpsWorks, documentation describing exactly what changes will be made and by whom.
-2. Configuration changes to Chef recipes or Salt states must be initiated by creating a Merge Request in GitLab.
-   * The ops team member will create a feature branch and make their changes on that branch.
-   * The ops team member must test their configuration change locally when possible, or on a development and/or staging sandbox otherwise.
-   * At least one other ops team member must review the Chef or Salt change before merging the change into the main branch.
-3. In all cases, before rolling out the change to production, the ops team member must file an Issue in the DT project describing the change.
-This Issue must link to the reviewed Merge Request and/or include a link to the runbook.
+2. In all cases, before rolling out the change to production, the ops team member must file an Issue in the Project Management System describing the change.
-4. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.
+3. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.

 ## 8.5 Patch Management Procedures